The Higher Law (1914 film)

 The Higher Law is a 1914 American silent drama film directed by Charles Giblyn and featuring Murdock MacQuarrie, Pauline Bush and Lon Chaney.
 It was written by Harry G. Stafford, based on a story by George Bronson Howard.
 This film was the second in a series of four films called The Adventures of Francois Villon.
 Lon Chaney was featured in this one, as well as in the first installment, The Oubliette (1914), but did not appear in the other two.
 The film is now considered to be lost.
 The film co-starred Millard K. Wilson, who became a lifelong friend of Chaney and later served as his director in films at M-G-M.

 Plot

 The King of France, Louis XI, extends an offer of peace to Edward IV of England.
-King Edward's treacherous advisor, Sir Stephen (Lon Chaney), advises him to reject the offer.
+King Edward's treacherous advisor, Sir Stephen, advises him to reject the offer.
 King Louis asks Francois Villon for his advice, and Villon tells the king that he should get rid of Sir Stephen once and for all.
 Villon travels to England to deal with the problem and hires a beautiful young woman (the Lady Eleyne) to seduce Sir Stephen.
 She lures him to her father's castle., where he is made to look like a prowler, and Villon and his men execute him.
 Villon then returns to France to facilitate the peace treaty, free of Sir Stephen's interference.